-The yin and yang symbol commonly seen is a fundamental to the understanding of the philosophy within TCM.
-Yang pertaining to the sunny side of the hill, full of life, full of heat and expanding activity, whilst Yin pertains to the shady side of the very same hill, full of nourishment, cold, resting and contracting.
-Without a balance of these factors, there cannot be healthl; as the insomniac becomes manic and collapses, the obese and depressed never rises.
+The yin and yang symbol commonly seen is fundamental to the understanding of the philosophy within TCM.
+Yang is the sunny side of the hill, full of life, full of heat and expanding activity, while Yin pertains to the shady side of the very same hill, full of nourishment, cold, resting and contracting.
+Without a balance of these factors, there cannot be health; as the insomniac becomes manic and collapses, the obese and depressed never rises.

 Modern Traditional Chinese Medicine